 Social Security employs a progressive formula that intentionally returns a higher percentage of wages to low-and average-wage earners than it returns to those who have had high earnings.
 Lifetime earnings directly factor into Social Security’s progressive benefit formula.
 Hispanics, on average, have lower levels of lifetime earnings than white workers.

-The median earnings of working-age Hispanics who worked full-time, year-round in jobs covered by Social Security in 2013 was about $30,000 compared to $43,000 for all working-age people.
+The median family income of Hispanics in 2014 was about $35,123 compared to $43,000 for all Americans.
 As a result of their over-representation among workers receiving the lowest earnings and their under-representation among workers receiving the highest level of earnings, Hispanics gain from Social Security's progressive benefit formula.

 Hispanic Americans have higher rates of disability and consequently are more likely to receive benefits from the Social Security Disability Insurance (DI) program.
 In general, workers with a higher probability of becoming disabled have a higher benefits-received-to-taxes-paid ratio than those who are not disabled.
 This is because DI beneficiaries begin to receive benefits and cease contributing payroll taxes at an earlier age than workers who are not disabled.
 A high incidence of disability among Hispanic Americans increases their benefit-to-tax ratio.
 Moreover, because low-wage DI beneficiaries also gain from the program’s progressive benefit formula, low-wage disabled workers benefit from two aspects of the program.
 Hispanic Americans are disproportionately represented among both disabled workers and low-wage earners.
 Thus, DI plays an important role for Hispanic Americans.